twinklebob/jekyll-ttskch-theme/_drafts/1900-simplicity.md

 Over the course of a month the four families face hardship, hard-work and hard lessons.
 It's not easy.
 Finally, in the last week the families must face the "progress" offered by the industrial revolution and mechanisation.
 It was a killer for families and communities like that back then, but we know now with hindsight that it was also a killer for our fishstocks.
 More more more eventually turned into less less less.

+The show got me thinking, what would someone from one of those 1900 communities think of the way we live?

+The family lived in a single kitchen/dining/living room, and often shared a single bedroom.
+They cooked and warmed the house using a single solid fuel stove that had to be kept burning all day and night.

 Photo credit: